Requirements: All account types

 If you decide to change the address based on Google's feedback, you can paste the new address information into the appropriate address fields.
 Keep the following in mind:

-- You will also need to get rid of the existing lat/long coordinates before saving the new address.
+You will also need to get rid of the existing lat/long coordinates before saving the new address.
 Do this by selecting Clear Geocodes.
-Then, select Save at the bottom to save the location.
+Then, select Save to save the location.